Cornwall PL12 5ND

 St Germans Church dates from the 12th century.
 It is a Grade 1 listed Norman priory church, built on the site of Cornwall’s first cathedral.
 It features original twin towers, a magnificent carved West Door, beautiful stained glass and fascinating monuments. http://www.stgermanspriory.info/

 We shall have lunch at Scholars, a popular local wine bar – see reviews on Facebook and Tripadvisor.

-We expect to have our own private guide throughout our visit.
 St Germans Church is a 5-minute walk from the station, and Port Eliot is a further 5-minute walk.
+Venetia Lynch, Chief Steward at Port Eliot, will be our guide for both the church and the house.
 The detailed programme is as follows:

 5.00 Tea and biscuits at Scholars (probable cost £2)

 5.45 Depart for station

 Port Eliot and St Germans are in Cornwall, just across the county boundary.
 St Germans is on the main train line from Paddington to Penzance, so it is recommended that we go by train.
 The proposed trains are the 09.26 train from Exeter, which arrives at St Germans at 11.04.
 Coming back, we shall take the 18.25 train from St Germans, which gets to Exeter at 19.48.
 The cost of a return ticket is £13.40, or £8.85 with a railcard.

 (Details updated 15 May 2018)